About MMM

 Technology is only relevant when it is personal – Jay Noggle

 The greater faith community has the challenge of understanding a world where broadcast isn’t the only option for media and communication engagement.
 As this is the second mass media channel which is participatory (Internet being the first), understanding how mobile effects, amplifies, challenges, or changes faith-based efforts is key not just to delivering the message of the Gospel, but living in a world where people are more often taking on the responsibility to be the filters of messages on a personal level.
 Whether one is sending or receiving Christ, understanding mobile is now more key than ever.
-We exist to help ministries and organizations to get that understanding.
+We exist to help ministries and organizations get that understanding.